crispymtn/crispyfi/README.md

 Currently the following trigger words are available:

 * `play [Spotify URI]` - Starts/resumes playback if no URI is provided.
-If a URI is given, immedtiately switches to the linked track.
+If a URI is given, immediately switches to the linked track.
 * `pause` - Pauses playback at the current time.
 * `stop` - Stops playback and resets to the beginning of the current track.
 * `skip` - Skips (or shuffles) to the next track in the playlist.